-The Transfers to Other Funds had an increase of almost \$5.8 million.
-With the higher sales, the Lottery had more profits and was able to transfer more to the beneficiary trust funds this year.
+The Transfers to Other Funds had an increase of almost \$1.2 million.
+With the better contract rates and reduced prize expense, the Lottery had more profits and was able to transfer more to the beneficiary trust funds this year.